 The arts have been a mainstay of the curriculum at the New School throughout its history.
 As a center of modernism in the first half of the 20th century, the New School offered courses in how to choreograph dance, compose music, and photograph the city.
 Many events and courses developed criticism and theory of new artistic genres, tied artistic innovation to contemporary political and social issues, and promoted the arts as a means by which to research and contribute to society.
 The school connected the arts to the wider world.
 This pathway of courses continues this tradition, exploring the breadth of expression and modes of engagement that make the arts social.
 Courses interrogate who defines the arts, to what ends, for what purposes, for how long?
 If imagination fuels the arts, this pathway of courses connects imagination and creativity to societal insight and action.These courses prepare students for advanced study or careers in arts education, creative arts therapy, arts management, urban studies, conflict mediation, journalism, and community organizing.
 For further information, please contact Julia Foulkes, Chair, at ASE@newschool.edu.

-This is a structured curriculum leading to a Certificate in Creative Arts and Health.
-Undergraduate students may be able to complete the certificate program as part of their degree requirements or take individual courses without enrolling for the certificate.
 Creative arts and health courses are both didactic and experiential and reflect the latest developments in psychology and mind-body healing.
 The program prepares students to work in human services by integrating the modalities of music, drama, dance/movement, and visual arts into therapeutic and social work practices.
 It culminates in intensive fieldwork, available in diverse settings.

 Cultural studies is a diverse interdisciplinary field introduced by British academics in 1964.
 It focuses on the political dynamics of contemporary culture and its historical foundations, conflicts, and defining traits.
 It combines anthropological and humanistic concepts of culture to produce a better understanding of how humans construct their daily lives.
 It aims to challenge and transform academic disciplines as conventionally understood and practiced.
 Emphasis is placed on the way messages relate to ideology, social class, nationality, ethnicity, sexuality, and gender.
 The curriculum draws on courses in anthropology and sociology, literature, media and film studies, and philosophy and interdisciplinary courses in humanities and social sciences.